bheavner/scout_tracking/README.md

 You can run it from the command line like:
 'python generate_report.py advancement.tsv patrols.tsv requirements.tsv ./reports'

+#advancement.tsv
+an example cleaned advancement report (what would be produced by `clean_advancement.py`

 # requirements.tsv
 a list of advancement requirements through first class rank (as of 2025)